By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 HeLa cell division.
-Coloured scanning electron micrograph (SEM) of a HeLa cell undergoing the final stage of cytokinesis (cell division).
+Coloured scanning electron micrograph (SEM) of two new HeLa cells formed from cytokinesis (cell division).
 Cytokinesis occurs after nuclear division (mitosis), which produces two daughter nuclei.
-The two daughter cells are still connected by a midbody, a transient structure formed from microtubules (orange, centre).
 HeLa cells are a continuously cultured cell line of human cancer cells, which are immortal and so thrive in the laboratory.
 They are widely used in biological and medical research.
-Magnification: x1700 when printed at 10 centimetres tall.

 Model release not required.
 Property release not required.